BenjaminOddou/alfred-folderify/README.md

 Choose the mask that will be used for generating the new icon and press ⏎.

 ![trigger1_2](public/trigger1_2.webp)

+### Reset icon folder

+To reset a folder’s icon, open its Get Info panel then click the icon and press ⌫.

 ### Generate icns and iconset files